24x7-logo

 EUS-Guided Cholecystogastrostomy & Choledochoduodenostomy

 EUS-guided biliary and gallbladder drainage procedures are advanced alternatives for patients in whom conventional ERCP is not feasible.
 These minimally invasive techniques provide internal drainage without the need for surgery or external tubes.
+EUS-guided cholecystogastrostomy involves creating a connection between the gallbladder and stomach using a lumen-apposing metal stent (LAMS).

 Weight loss management